All Episodes

 It's colliding with a renewal investment demand.

-So silver isn't just money, it's the most critical industrial metal of the century.
+It's the most critical industrial metal of the century.

-And the stockpile in reality has been dwindling out of the LBMA, moving into the Comex, and the Comex eligible silver, which is held by strong hands, is a far bigger number than what's registered.
+And the COMEX eligible silver, which is held by strong hands, is a far bigger number than what's registered.

 So what does that tell you?

-That again, the control mechanism seems to be breaking down, and the price potential for silver is historically undervalued versus gold.
+And the price potential for silver is historically undervalued versus gold.

-The gold to silver ratio should be 40 to 1, and we're above 80 to one right now, and it just reverts back to 40 to 1.
+The gold to silver ratio should be 40 to 1, and we're above 80 to 1 right now.

-Every dollar you put into gold that multiplies by whatever factor gold goes to, say it goes from 4,000 to 8,000, doubles.
+Every dollar you put into gold that multiplies by whatever factor gold goes to, say it goes from 4,000 to 8,000 doubles.

-If the gold silver ratio moves from 80 to 40, it will do twice as well.
+If the gold-silver ratio moves from 80 to 40, it will do twice as well.

 So if you're going to get involved in this market now, I think silver is definitely the place you should start.